edgewood1/portfolio/README.md

 components

+1. blog -- shows all the categories
+    / Link sends key

-blog -- shows all the categories react_blog - if you click on react, goes to iframe to show jekyl
+2. react_blog - if you click on react, goes to iframe to show jekyl
+    ---> instead, api call to github and grabs all markdown titles
+2. all_posts - if you click on any other wordpress category
+    // const {id} = this.props.match.params; - used to get key
+    // link sends

----> instead, api call to github and grabs all markdown titles all_posts - if you click on any other wordpress category one_post - shows an individual wordpress post -- could this also show
+3. one_post - shows an individual wordpress post -- could this also show